asfaltboy/alexa_trello_helpers/README.rst

 Database Schema Migrations
 --------------------------

 We use the alembic_ package to maintain migrations.
+Here are some common commands we normally need to run.

 Run Migrations
 ~~~~~~~~~~~~~~